Summer Work

 The Fine Print

-You must bring your King Collection of Statements, Reading Sheets and Movie Review to your first class.
+You must bring your reading sheets and movie review to your first class.
 Failure to submit them on the first day of class will result in a failing mark for your initial first quarter assignment.

 Finally